IanFinlayson/exploring-cs/chapter09.md

 This hopefully seems a little bit tedious and repetitive.
 We have to make 10 different variables and do the same thing with all of them.
-Here, it\'s not *too* bad with 10.
+Here, it's not *too* bad with 10.
 But imagine if we had even more numbers we wanted to keep track.
-For instance, imagine you\'re *teaching* a course and wanted to store all 10 quiz grades from 25 students.
+For instance, imagine you're *teaching* a course and wanted to store all 10 quiz grades from 25 students.
 That would be a lot of variables!